SSRL-MSD/BL21-processing/README.md

-# Jupyter notebook for processing SSRL2-1 Pilatus 100K data
+# Jupyter notebook for processing SSRL BL2-1 Pilatus 100K data
 If this is not installed in the account you are using on the BL2-1 computer:

 Open anaconda prompt in the folder you want to run processing and run the following commands to create a conda environment with the necessary dependencies: